 One of the biggest advantages of the performance grade exams is that you can record on your own piano.
 For face-to-face exams, students would be examined in an exam studio on an unfamiliar piano.
 So in order to do better for the exams, many students book the exam studio to practice on the piano (which may be worse than their own piano at home) just to get used to the piano.
 For a face-to-face exam, all students taking at the same exam centre are examined on the same piano, so if the piano is not so good (and the examiner knows it as he/she would have played on it him/herself), the examiner may give some slack to your marks.

 However, for a performance grade exam, those who record on a good piano will have an advantage over those with not so good pianos.
 While you could just rent a good piano to record for your performance grade, this is not as easy as it seems.
 Almost all students play better on their own piano.
 There are some who could play well on any piano, but it is either that they have no stage fright, or that they had practiced until a level where a change in piano or environment does not affect their playing (see progression chart above: stage 8).
 And the higher grade you go, the more time and more takes you’ll need to get a good recording, and there’s simply not enough time to get a good take in one lesson/session.
 Furthermore, with a good piano at home, you don’t need to ‘book’ a timeslot to do your recording.
 You can record any time you like and take breaks without worrying about ‘wasting’ the recording time.
-This is the reason why I almost always choose the recordings that students had done at home even though I allowed them to record at my place on my grand piano, as their playing at home is always more confident, less tense, with lesser rushing and mistakes or blemishes than the one taken at my studio.
+This is the reason why I almost always choose the recordings that students had done at home even though I allowed them to record at my place, as their playing at home is usually more confident, less tense, with lesser rushing and mistakes or blemishes than the one taken at my studio.

 Disclaimer: I cannot guarantee that the points above can help you to get a distinction, as there may still be some external factors that you cannot control – like having a strict examiner.
 However, it will at least help you get better in your playing.
 Good luck for your exams!